CCS-1L-F19/audio-processing-app/README.md

 This is an open source patch by Chris Wilson referenced in MDN documentation ([https://developer.mozilla.org/en-US/docs/Web/Guide/Audio_and_video_delivery/Web_Audio_API_cross_browser](https://developer.mozilla.org/en-US/docs/Web/Guide/Audio_and_video_delivery/Web_Audio_API_cross_browser)).
 It is required to offer compatibility with browsers including Safari which require the webkit prefix on Web Audio API to function.
 I have copied AudioContext-MonkeyPatch.js directly into my repository because the URL to include it from the web is not HTTPS, which some browsers do not like when allowing microphone access.

 ## [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API)
-This MDN API handles receiving microphone
+This MDN API provides a stream of microphone data and includes an Analyser Node which performs a Fast Fourier Transform on the raw audio to calculate frequency data.